pattern-lab/patternlab-node/README.md

 }
 ```
 ##### Pattern States
-You can set the state of a pattern by including it in `patternlab-config.json` too.
+You can set the state of a pattern by including its key in the `patternStates` object in `patternlab-config.json`, along with a style defined inside `patternStateCascade`.
 The out of the box styles are in progress (orange), in review (yellow), and complete (green).
-Pattern states should be lowercase and use hyphens where spaces are present.
 ```
 "patternStates": {
 	"atoms-colors" : "complete",